 When it comes to teaching the boys about the world around them, one of the main things I express to them is that we only have one planet and so it is extremely important to protect it in any way we can.
-The smallest of things can really help protect the planet for future generations, things like choosing eco-friendly nappies.
+I make a point of teaching them about conservation, but the best way to teach children is through example.
+It doesn’t take huge changes and the smallest of things can really help protect the planet for future generations, things like choosing eco-friendly nappies.

 According to RecyclingBins around 7 MILLION trees are cut down each and every year to make disposable nappies, that is a really staggering number.
 However nappies like Bambo Nature carry The Forest Stewardship Council Label, which means that they are made from materials sourced from sustainable woodland.